 What is "The New Normal"?

 ‘Normal’ seems just out of reach.
 The coronavirus pandemic, in a few short months, has transformed our world.
-And governments, businesses and people still have a lot of adjusting to do.
+And governments, businesses, and people still have a lot of adjusting to do.

 One area that’s going to look very different is travel, including business travel.
 Business travel had been on the rise, so the impact of the virus has been, and will be, stark.
-We can see from the below Business Insider chart how the airline industry – having had to ground most of its planes – has screeched to a halt.
+We can see from the below Business Insider chart how the airline industry – has had to ground most of its planes – has screeched to a halt.
 Commercial flights have fallen almost 60% in just four months.